Dr. James F. Alexander

 FFT LLC.
-Communications Director
+Communications and Events Director

 Prior to working for FFT, Holly worked for seven years for Developmental Research and Programs, Inc., the company founded by Drs.
 David Hawkins and Richard Catalano to implement the Communities That Care program.
 There she also worked closely with community sites to assist them with implementation of evidence based programs through the CTC model.